 Be notified by email when this book receives an update or correction

-We do not yet have any updates available for this book
+We do not yet have any reviews for this book

-We are always grateful to readers for information about any discrepancies between a guidebook and the facts on the ground.
-If you would like to send some information to us then please use our contact form.
-They will be published here following review by the author(s).
+If you would like to send us a review then please use our contact form.
+They will be published here shortly.

 Alan Castle has trekked and cycled in over 30 countries within Europe, Asia, North and South America, Africa and Australasia.
 A member of the Outdoor Writers and Photographers Guild, he has written 18 guidebooks, several on long-distance mountain routes in France.
 An erstwhile national secretary and long-distance path information officer of the Long Distance Walkers Association, Alan now lives at the foot of the Moffat Hills in Scotland.View Guidebooks by Alan Castle